digint/btrbk/README.md

 --------------------------------------------

-Let's say you have a fileserver at "myserver.mydomain.com" where you want to create backups of your laptop disk, the config would look like
+Let's say you have a fileserver at "myserver.mydomain.com" where you want to create backups of your laptop disk.
+The config could look like
 this:

     ssh_identity /etc/btrbk/ssh/id_rsa